danhleth/danhleth.github.io/_pages/about.md

   - /about.html
 ---

-## Hello
+## About me
-I am interested in system design and the architectures of large-scale systems.
-Along with my major, I’m pursuing ml-infrastructure.
-Currently I'm working as an Research Engineer at Air Traffic Management Research Institute (ATMRI).
-My focus lies in exploring the potential of Deep Learning on advertising and marketing industry.
-My goal in future to be become an innovator who solve social problem with AI technology.
-Furthermore, I have experience working with MLOps and am confident in my ability to efficiently manage Machine Learning operations.
+I am a Research Engineer at the Air Traffic Management Research Institute (ATMRI), where I design and develop machine learning solutions for air traffic management.
+My work focuses on creating efficient, large-scale ML systems, reflecting my deep interest in system design and the architectures of expansive technological frameworks.
+In parallel with my professional role, I am pursuing academic studies with a concentration on machine learning infrastructure, enhancing my ability to build robust and scalable systems.
+With hands-on experience in MLOps, I excel at managing machine learning operations with precision and efficiency.

-Research Interest: Representation Learning, Multimedia Application, Retrieval.
+My research interests include Multimedia Applications, Information Retrieval, Reinforcement Learning, and Agentic AI.
+Looking ahead, I aspire to become an innovator who leverages AI technology to address pressing social challenges.

 ## News
 - My current timezone is ICT (GMT+8).